Asylum seekers: some myths and truths...

 The myth: Britain is a refugee magnet

 The truth: According to estimates by the United Nations, the UK only hosts 3% of the global refugee population.
 By the end of 2005 the UK ranked seventh in the world in terms of the numbers of refugees it hosts.
 The majority of people seeking asylum end up in the country next to their own.
 For example, Pakistan host the highest number of refugees and asylum seekers (1,085,000), as it borders troubled countries such as Afghanistan or Iran.
-Over the last three years, France has had the highest number of asylum applications in Europe.

 The myth: Asylum seekers are given priority over other council tenants for properties

 The truth: Asylum seekers are NOT entitled to council housing.
 Accommodation and support for people seeking asylum is provided by a private organisation under contract with the Home Office.
 In this region the organisation is Serco.
 All costs are met by central government.
 Once people seeking asylum have been granted leave to remain in the UK they have the same rights as other citizens and will have to queue up on the council housing waiting list.

 The myth: There simply isn't enough room in Salford to accommodate asylum seekers

 The truth: The number of asylum seekers allocated to Salford is less than 0.5% of the population.
 Refugees can make a valuable contribution to Salford both economically and culturally.